-In our work, we come across a plenty of libraries, frameworks, and tools.
-Among the alternatives, we are supposed to choose the best option — and support the existing code relying on it.
+In our work, we come across plenty of libraries, frameworks, and tools.
+We have many options and we are supposed to choose the best option—and support existing code that relies on it.

-So how do we navigate the endless sea of “yet another” frameworks and distinguish the useful tools from garbage?
-How do we measure the frameworks’ trustworthiness and their current state of development?
+So how do we navigate the endless sea of frameworks and distinguish the useful tools from garbage?
+How do we measure a framework’s trustworthiness and its current state of development?

-In the world of Ruby development, choosing between different open source tools has become a part of a routine project development lifespan.
+In the world of Ruby development, choosing between different open source tools has become a routine part of the project development lifecycle.
 It has become quite a challenge to use many dependencies in a project since the creation of RubyGems and Bundler.

 Like Uncle Ben taught us, “With great power comes great responsibility”.
-The least, unfortunately, is slowly vanishing in a sea of plug and play open source solutions for virtually any task.
+The latter, unfortunately, is slowly vanishing in a sea of plug-and-play open source solutions for virtually any task.

-Often we’d not even scan the code we want to use: we will just plug a new library in and see what happens.
-With this approach, there’s high risk we end up using the wrong tool — think using a hammer instead of a screwdriver.
+We often don’t even scan the code we want to use: we just plug in a new library and see what happens.
+With this approach, there’s a high risk we end up using the wrong tool—a hammer instead of a screwdriver.

 The team at Thoughtbot has put together this checklist for trying new libraries:

-In some cases, following the checklist is the most a person would do to get to know the library.
+In some cases, following this checklist is the most a person would need to do to get to know the library.

 There are about 130 thousand gems posted on RubyGems at the moment.
-However, if we look at downloads data, we will see that only about 2 thousand gems exceed 500 downloads a day.
+However, if we look at download data, we see that only about 2 thousand gems exceed 500 downloads a day.

 Only about 10 thousand gems are in daily active use.

-So, if we pick a random project from RubyGems, there’s about 90% probability it has not been well tested in production!
+So, if we pick a random project from RubyGems, there’s about 90% probability it hasn’t been well tested in production!

 According to Module Counts, about 50 new gems are created every day.
-That is 1,500 new gems a month!
-The problem, however, is not a unique one of the Ruby community.
-In fact, the Ruby community is not even the fastest growing of all the communities.
+That is 1,500 new gems every month!
+This problem, as it turns out, is not unique to the Ruby community.
+In fact, the Ruby community isn’t even the fastest growing out of all the communities.

-Let’s assume that an obvious solution would be sticking to the most popular project.
-However, here’s another twist: according to my measurements (based on GitHub data — more on that later), only 33% of the Top 5000 projects are well maintained!
+Let’s assume that the obvious solution is sticking to the most popular project.
+However, here’s another twist: according to my measurements, (based on GitHub data, more on that later) only 33% of the Top 5000 projects are well maintained!

 I started thinking about automating the selection process in the middle of my typical sequence of picking a gem:

-Google → RubyToolbox, RubyGems → GitHub → decision
+Google → КubyToolbox, RubyGems → GitHub → decision.

 Where do we start?

 To automate the selection process, we need to understand what data we have, and how we are going to make a final decision about whether the project is trustworthy and stable or not.
-I made an assumption I can collect all the necessary data with HTTP APIs.
+I made the assumption I could collect all the necessary data with HTTP APIs.